wycomco/misty/README.md

 # misty

-This script checks for the availability of new macOS releases, starting from macOS Monterey, using *mist-cli* (not included in this project's installer).
+This script checks for the availability of new macOS releases currently supported by Apple, using *mist-cli* (not included in this project’s installer).
 It also requires a *munki* repo to be already set up.
 Please see the [System Requirements](#system-requirements) section below for links.

+Since this is a pre-release with frequent updates, the binary has not yet been signed or notarized.
+To open the downloaded installer, please right-click the `.pkg` file and select 'Open'.

 ## Goals of this Script

 If a new update for any major version is found, it will be imported into the munki repo, creating the following installers:
 - Apple Silicon: *stage_os_installer* and preloader for the installer
 - Intel: *startosinstall* with precache key set to true
-- Both architectures: Place installer in the `/Applications` directory
+- Both architectures: Place installer in the `/Applications` directory for a later deployment

 The item’s *name* keys will not include a major version.
 Scoping is done using *board_id* and *device_id* in the plists as *installable_condition*.
 By using this logic, only the latest available macOS upgrade will be offered to the individual client.

+If present, one prior version will be kept (last known good).
+Older versions will be deleted before importing the new major version into the munki repo.
+We will update the script to support each new macOS once it is available to public.
+Older versions not being supported by Apple anymore (e.g., macOS 12 Monterey) will then not get deleted automatically.
+You will have to manually remove older items if not needed anymore in your repo.

+Although supported by *mist-cli*, we do not offer beta releases.
+This workflow aims at production environments serving a larger number of clients with different hardware models needing to upgrade to different major versions.

 *misty* is not intended for updating clients (minor updates within a major macOS version).
 There are other solutions available for that task.